eeditiones/tei-publisher-static/README.md

 ### `pages` section (optional)

 This section defines pages which would not be found by traversing the collection hierarchy.
-This may include secondary documents like about pages, project documentation etc., or other views on the data like a listing of people, places, abbreviations or a bibliography.
+This may include secondary documents like "about" pages, project documentation etc., or other views on the data like a listing of people, places, abbreviations or a bibliography.

 The key of each entry in the pages section defines the output path where the fetched data will be stored.
 The value is an object.
 It *must* at least reference an HTML template and either a path to a single TEI document (`doc`) or an API endpoint returning a sequence of items to be processed (`sequence`).

 The generator will look up the specified template in the `templates` section and retrieve the views there.
 If a single document was specified (via `doc`), the template will be instantiated once for the given document.
 If a sequence is given (via `sequence`), the generator expects an URL, which it will contact to retrieve a sequence of items.
+Each item should be an object defining one or more properties to be passed to the template as variables.

-The template is called for each item in the sequence.
+The template is called for each item in the sequence, resulting in a number of subdirectories in the output folder, whose name is derived from the `output` property.

 For example, `guidelines.yml`, which will result in a static version of the TEI Guidelines app, defines the following: